MileHacker Logo

 Cultural Respect

-• Learn a few basic Spanish phrases; residents like it when you try.
+• Learn a few basic Spanish phrases; local people appreciate the effort.

 • Ask permission before taking photos of people, especially during religious or private events.

-• Be mindful of local customs and dress codes, especially when visiting religious sites.
+• Be aware of local customs and dress codes, especially when visiting religious sites.

-• Get rid of trash responsibly to preserve Marbella's beauty and sanitaryliness.
+• Dispose of waste responsibly to preserve Marbella's beauty and sanitaryliness.